Mohammad Baset Dorrazehi

-Mohammad Baset Dorrazehi (محمد باسط دُرازهی), born in 1981, is an Iranian politician who is currently representative of Saravaan, Sib, Soraan and Mehrestan (electoral district) in the Parliament of Iran.
-He is a member of Education and Research Commission.
+Mohammad Baset Dorrazehi (محمد باسط دُرازهی), born in 1981, is an Iranian politician who was representative of Saravaan, Sib, Soraan and Mehrestan (electoral district) in the Parliament of Iran.
+He was a member of Education and Research Commission.

 He has been a member of the Pervasive Coalition of Reformists also known as The List of Hope for the parliamentary election campaign in 2016 Iranian legislative election.

 Public insulting to customs officer

 In December 2018 a video of Dorrazehi was posted online where he was arguing on a matter with a customs officer with a crude language.
 The customs officer in the video is addressing the public there saying 'look, this man with such language is a parliament member, don't know who voted for him'.
 The video went viral in Iran and triggered comprehensive reactions from the public.
 Dorrazehi himself claims that the video, has been doctored to make him look bad.